 Social Security Disability Earnings Limit Increase

 The SSA offers disability benefits through Social Security Disability (SSDI) and Supplemental Security Income (SSI) programs.
-The 2019 changes deal with the SSDI, which offers benefits for those who are unable to work on a regular basis due to disability.
 There are a number of disabilities, including physical and mental conditions and illnesses, that make someone eligible for disability benefits.
 You can usually claim the benefits when something prevents you from working for at least a year.
 If you are able to start working again, benefits will stop.

 Social Security Credits Require More Earnings

 In order to be eligible to receive Social Security, you must pay Social Security taxes and earn 40 credits; you typically earn one credit per quarter, provided you earn a minimum amount of money in that quarter.
 In 2020, one credit is equal to $1,410.
 This is a $50 increase over the 2019 amount, due to inflation and higher earnings.